Thewbi/armos/LessonXX_USB/README.md

 The user of CSUD has to call the UsbInitialise() method at some point to set up the driver.
 This is part of the API.

-UsbInitialise() does some preparation and eventually call UsbAttachRootHub().
+UsbInitialise() does some preparation and eventually calls UsbAttachRootHub().

 UsbAttachRootHub() calls UsbAttachDevice() for the root hub inside the USB controller.

 UsbAttachDevice() retrieves the interfaces of a device and the classes on the interfaces.
 It then performs a lookup for a configurable function pointer for a specific device class.
 In the case of the root hub, the lookup returns a method that can attach USB hubs.
+When you extend CSUD and when you want to support drivers for specific devices, you have to list a function pointer to your driver in the array here!

-That method is called HubAttach(), it is implemented in hub.c and it is then invoked.
+That method for hubs is called HubAttach(), it is implemented in hub.c and it is then invoked.

 HubAttach() has a loop at the very end that iterates over all ports of the hub and tries to detect a connected device or hub on that port by calling HubCheckConnection()